kslides/kslides/README.md

   [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/OutputConfig.kt).

 * A `css{}` block applies to all presentations and uses Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
-  Presentation CSS can also be specified using raw CSS strings.
+  Presentation CSS can also be specified using multi-line strings.
 A combination of the two approaches is also allowed.

 * A `presentation{}` block includes one or more slide descriptions.
 There are 3 types of slides:
   _MarkdownSlide_, _HtmlSlide_ and _DslSlide_.